Dash-OS/tcl-modules/README.md

 You may use any of these modules however you wish.

-##### **If you have any good ones that should be added - send them over!**
+> **If you have any good ones that should be added - send them over / pull requests more than welcome!**

-Would love to collect any other "awesome" and useful Tcl procs that you find yourself using and others may find useful.
+Would love to collect any other "awesome" and useful Tcl procedures that you find yourself using and others may find useful.

+## Auto Updated

+This repo is automatically maintained by our build system.
+Any time that a file is changed, the bot will update the versioning based on the overall changes that have occurred in the file and by how much it is likely that it has changed.

 ## Installation